Georges St-Pierre Is After The ‘Biggest Fights Possible’ In The UFC

-Former UFC superstar and welterweight kingpin Georges ‘Rush’ St-Pierre has come out of retirement and plans on making his return to the Octagon sometime later this year.
+Former UFC superstar and welterweight kingpin Georges “Rush” St-Pierre has come out of retirement and plans on making his return to the Octagon sometime later this year.
 UFC President Dana White announced that St-Pierre’s first match-up will be against longtime UFC veteran and middleweight champion Michael Bisping, as confirmed by Bleacher Report.
 Bisping has been a contender in the UFC for a decade and remains one of the organization’s longest running competitors.
 A clash between the British kickboxer and Canadian wrestler for the middleweight title has all the right ingredients for a monumental showdown.

 Michael Bisping offered an ultimatum to Georges St-Pierre: Fight me in July or find yourself another opponent. pic.twitter.com/3eXdAkhpXh